aabhasamol/vaccination-bot/README.md

 From the second API, I generated a request through which I got the JSON Object and extracted the basic details of the vaccination centres such as Name, Date, Vaccines Available, The Vaccine Administered, and pincode of the Vaccination center.

-Using the said extracted data I designed a tweet that would display all the necessary details.
+Using the said extracted data I designed a message that would display all the necessary details.

 The bot has a functionality of displaying vaccine availability data for a maximum of 7 days and iterates through every vaccination center providing said covid vaccination services.

-The bot sends out timely updates every 8 hours for every center across Ranchi and Bangalore in the said Pincode.
+The bot sends out timely updates for every center across India.

 The twitter handle for the bot is @VaxUpdateBot and the link for the same is: https://twitter.com/VaxUpdateBot